 My friend Kim from Shiplap and Shells shares how to give garage sale furniture an upscale makeover.

 Kristin from White Arrows Home decorates her gorgeous log cabin style home with rare vintage finds.
-She is sharing some of her favorite ways to decorate using found objects for end tables.
+In addition, she shares some of her favorite ways to decorate using found objects for end tables.

 You might also enjoy these posts: